It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 I avoided making costly mistakes, and I started working on things correctly, which enabled me to get to where I wanted to be a lot sooner than if I kept going it alone.

-Not sure where to start when it comes to marketing your service-based small business?
+Not sure where to start when it comes to finding your first clients?
 That’s where I can help.
-Get started by downloading my free Ultimate Marketing Checklist by clicking the button below:
+Get started today by clicking the button below to take my quiz – What’s Stopping You From Finding Your First Clients – and let’s discover what’s been holding you back:

 Working for yourself is so different to working for a corporate organisation.